US STOCKS-No gift for Wall Street on Christmas Eve

 By Noel Randewich

-Dec 24 Wall Street finished a little lower on Thursday as a drop in energy stocks kept a lid on holiday cheer during a shortened Christmas Eve trading session.
+Dec 24 Wall Street was mixed on Thursday as a drop in energy stocks kept a lid on holiday cheer in a shortened Christmas Eve trading session.

-Equity markets wrapped up a session of subdued trading at 1 p.m.
-EST (1800 GMT), ahead of the Christmas Day holiday on Friday.
-Volume on the U.S. exchanges was 2.7 billion shares, compared to a 7.5 billion average over the last 20 trading days, according to Thomson Reuters data.
+Equity markets will close at 1 p.m.
+EST (1800 GMT) on Thursday, ahead of the Christmas Day holiday on Friday.
+Volume is expected to be light, which could exacerbate volatility.

-Oil prices rose marginally, with U.S. crude set for gains for a fourth straight day.
+Oil prices rose marginally, with U.S. crude set for gains for the fourth straight day.

-But the S&P energy sector snapped a three-day winning streak, declining 0.91 percent.
-Exxon Mobil lost 1.07 percent and was the biggest drag on the benchmark S&P 500.
+But the S&P energy sector snapped a three-day rally, declining 0.71 percent.
+Chevron lost 1.52 percent and was the biggest drag on the S&P 500.

-A rally earlier this week left the S&P 500 marginally in positive territory for 2015, but the index is still down almost 1 percent for December, disappointing investors hoping for a rally ahead of Christmas Day.
+A rally this week has left the S&P 500 marginally in positive territory for 2015 but it is still down for December, disappointing investors hoping for a Santa Claus rally.

 Data on Thursday showed jobless claims fell to 267,000 last week, beating the 270,000 estimated.
 Claims have stayed below 300,000 for 42 weeks in a row, helping the Federal Reserve's view of a stabilizing labor market.

-"The consensus is that the Fed is going to raise rates pretty slowly and that the economy will be able to absorb those rate hikes," said Giri Cherukuri, head trader at OakBrook Investments LLC, which oversees $1.3 billion in Lisle, Illinois.

-"So the first thing next year will be to track the path of that economic growth."

-MBIA shares rose 8.17 percent after Puerto Rico's debt-ridden power utility PREPA tentatively agreed to restructure its debt.
-MBIA is one of PREPA's bond insurers, as is Assured Guaranty, which rose 2.35 percent.
+MBIA shares rose 8.3 percent after Puerto Rico's debt-ridden power utility PREPA tentatively agreed to restructure its debt.
+MBIA is one of PREPA's bond insurers, as is Assured Guaranty, which was up 2.5 percent.

-The S&P 500 index showed 11 new 52-week highs and no new lows, while the Nasdaq recorded 47 new highs and 29 new lows.
-(Additional reporting by Abhiram Nandakumar and Ankur Banerjee in Bengaluru; Editing by Chris Reese and Bernadette Baum)
+The S&P 500 index showed eight new 52-week highs and no new lows, while the Nasdaq recorded 41 new highs and 26 new lows.
+(Additional reporting by Abhiram Nandakumar and Ankur Banerjee in Bengaluru; Editing by Chris Reese)

 * Dow up 0.12 pct, S&P and Nasdaq both down 0.02 pct (Updates prices, commentary, changes byline)